StableMind/Nextion/README.md

 # Nextion
 ### Raspberry Pi Python files for reading and writing data  to and from a Nextion screen

-Using a Pi 3 with Raspbian Stretch Lite.
+Using a Pi 3 with [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/)

 Installed Pyserial with:
 easy_install -U pyserial